 - 5. Retention Incentive for Head Start staff at the Orchard Bright Start location (then-Orchard Center): - a.
 Head Start Teachers, Teacher Assistants, Floats, Drivers, and Program Support Aide (PSAs) working at the Orchard Bright Start location as their home location will receive the following retention/incentive, while funds are available: - i.
-If the staff are employed as of October 31, 2022, they will receive a recruitment incentive of \$1,500.00 in the first pay in November 2022. - ii.
-If the staff are employed as of February 28, 2023, they will receive a recruitment incentive of \$1,500.00 in the first pay in March 2023.
+If the staff are employed as of October 31 of that school year, they will receive a recruitment incentive of \$1,500.00 in the first pay in November of that school year. - ii.
+If the staff are employed as of February 28 and/or 29 of that school year, they will receive a recruitment incentive of \$1,500.00 in the first pay in March of that school year.

 - iii.
-This additional incentive is only applicable for the 2022-2023 school year. - iv.
+This additional incentive will continue for ongoing school years, subject to grant availability. - iv.
 Teachers, Teacher Assistants, Floats, Drivers, and Program Support Aides (PSA) are eligible for this stipend will be required to act as a full participant in any new initiatives related to trauma informed care and will display consistent attendance to any individual/group professional development offered as it relates to student and families in trauma.